ProjectSegfault/Branding/README.md

     * projectsegfault1_wallpaper.png (This is a quickly-made 1080p wallpaper of our logo.
 It looks rather good!)
 # who made the logo?
 I hate it and I'd like to shout at the guy behind this.
 Or, I like this and I'd like to praise the guy behind this.
 Odyssey346 designed these logos quickly in GIMP and Krita.

+# Branding Guidelines
+Please do not use the line-arty version of our logo where it would not look good or readable. (the final logo)